Sungei Road: History

 In the 1820s, the area around Sungei Road was designated by Sir Stamford Raffles, the founder of modern Singapore, for the homes of affluent Europeans and Asians, when he divided the early settlements according to different ethnic groups.
 The Arabs and Malays who had settled at Sungei Road previously were relocated eastwards to Kampong Glam.
 Ornately designed two-storey and three-storey shophouses that came with covered 5 ft way were built in its place.

 At nearby Lavender Street was the attap house of Cho Ah Chee, the carpenter of the ship S.S Indiana in which Raffles travelled to Singapore in 1819.
 It is believed that Raffles gave the house to Guangdong-born Cho, in recognition of his services at the time of the founding of Singapore.
-The house has been demolished in the 1970s and a small public park has taken its place.
+The house was demolished in the 1970s and a small public park has taken its place.

-During the Japanese Occupation, a street market known as Robinson Petang meaning "evening Robinsons", started along the banks of the Rochor Canal where the poor could buy cheap household wares and other merchandise in short supply, akin to what department store Robinson & Co. had sold.
+During the Japanese Occupation of Singapore, a street market known as Robinson Petang meaning "evening Robinsons", started along the banks of the Rochor Canal where the poor could buy cheap household wares and other merchandise in short supply, akin to what department store Robinson & Co. had sold.